kumahq/kuma-gui/src/app/application/services/env/README.md

+---
+type: service
+---
 # env

 ## Introduction

 The `env` service is used for accessing application 'environment variables'.
-'Environment variables' in the context of our application aren't *just* variables that come from the build-time CLI environment, but they can also come from the run-time Kuma binary (these are passed through via the `index.html` file that embeds our application)
+'Environment variables' in the context of our application aren't _just_ variables that come from the build-time CLI environment, but they can also come from the run-time Kuma binary (these are passed through via the `index.html` file that embeds our application)